radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

 ## Full guide

 ### Enter input and output file locations
 The `.str` file is a STRUCTURE formatted file output by ipyrad.
 It includes all SNPs present in the data set.
 The `.snps.map` file is an optional file that maps which locus each SNP is from.
 If this file is used then each replicate analysis will *randomly* sample a single SNP from each locus in reach rep. The results from many reps therefore will represent variation across unlinked SNP data sets, as well as variation caused by uncertainty.
-The `.ustr` file that was used in the tl;dr analysis represents just one sample of unlinked snps, so it's good for quick and dirty analysis, but it doesn't fully capture uncertainty in the data.
+The `.ustr` file that was used in the tl;dr analysis represents just one sample of unlinked snps (i.e. one random snp per locus), so it's good for quick and dirty analysis, but it doesn't fully capture uncertainty in the data.
 The `workdir` is the location where you want output files to be written and will be created if it does not already exist.

+**NB:** If you have the full `.str.` and the `snps.map` file it is generally better to use these to run multiple replictes, and then average over these replicates with CLUMPP.
+Here, we only use the `.ustr` file in the tl;dr example to illustrate the general workflow.

 ```python
 ## the structure formatted file